sofianekab/Varese/deliverables/guidelines.md

 ## What do we need (more that DDI-L)?

-- baseOn categories
+- baseOn categories (cf. NACDA)

 ## Conclusions

-- DDI provides different tools, additional ones are needed
+- DDI provides different tools, additional ones may be needed
 - There is no perfect answer, it depends on multiple factors (effort in metadata modelling, needs of users, etc.)